-At the discretion of the instructor, an "I" grade may be assigned when a student, who is otherwise passing the course has not, due to circumstances beyond his or her control, completed all the work in the course.
-When the "I" grade is submitted to the Registrar, the instructor must also submit an Incomplete Grade Form which contains among other things, a reason for the "I", and lists the assignments to be completed.
-"I" grades calculate as an "F" in the student's GPA and SAP calculations.
+At the discretion of the instructor, an incomplete (I) grade may be assigned when a student, who is otherwise passing the course, yet has not, due to circumstances beyond his or her control, completed all the work in the course.
+When the I grade is submitted to the Registrar, the instructor must also submit an Incomplete Grade Form which contains among other things, a reason for the I, and lists the assignments to be completed.
+I grades calculate as an F in the student's GPA and SAP calculations.

-Incompletes will become "F" grades automatically if the incomplete grade is not removed by the deadline published in the University Catalog.
+Incompletes will become F grades automatically if the I grade is not removed by the deadline published for this purpose in the University Catalog.
 This is true whether or not the student is in attendance the following term at Pfeiffer University.
 Exceptions apply only under the following circumstances:

-- -For internships and practicum courses: - a deadline must be included as part of the "Incomplete Agreement" - -When the student requests an extension with the instructor's approval due to a prolonged illness that can be documented with medical records or due to military deployment.
+-For internships and practicum courses: a deadline must be included as part of the "Incomplete Agreement" -When the student requests an extension with the instructor's approval due to a prolonged illness that can be documented with medical records, or due to military deployment.

-Students must not re-enroll in a course in which they have received an incomplete grade.
-Students who choose to re-take the course will have the "I" grade on the original course converted to "F".
+Important: Students must not re-enroll in a course in which they have received an I grade.
+Students who choose to re-take the course, will have the I grade on the original course converted to F.